-There is no doubt that, the adoption of MTSS in driving development at the rural areas has been immensely impactful, as it helps to identify and prioritize critical development programmes and projects that fast track the process of achieving the sector goals and objectives, which is poverty alleviation amongst other.
+There \pm no doubt that, the adoption of MTSS in driving development at the rural areas has been immensely impactful, as it helps to identify and prioritize critical development programmes and projects that fast track the process of achieving the sector goals and objectives, which is poverty alleviation amongst other.

-Finally, the major desire of the Ministry of Rural Development is to ensure steady power supply in the rural communities, open up rural roads, dualize and rehabilitate rural feeder roads, and provide safe drinking water for the rural populace.
+Finally, and very importantly too, the State priorities are changing very fast due to the effects of COVID-19 pandemic and activities of Gun men, Bandits and Terrorists.
+The Ministry of Rural Development is to ensure steady power supply in the rural communities, open up rural roads, dualise and rehabilitate rural feeder roads, and provide safe drinking water for the rural populace.